Have questions? We've got answers.

 Since 1982, Project Transition has been providing recovery supports to thousands of members, there are few questions we've never been asked.
 Below are some of our most frequently asked questions.
 However, we always welcome more and are happy to discuss any concerns or curiosities you have.

-We have recovery centers and living accomodations in three counties in Pennsylvania: Philadelphia, Bucks, and Berks County.
+We have recovery centers and living accommodations in three counties in Pennsylvania: Philadelphia, Bucks, and Berks County.
 We also have a location in Nashville, TN.
-Our recovery centers are located within or close proximity to the apartment or townhouse complexes you will live in.
+Our recovery centers are located within or close to the apartment or townhouse complexes you will live in.
 See all locations here.

 Where will I live?

 To receive treatment at Project Transition, you must also reside in one of our apartments or townhomes.
 Simply put, you cannot live in your own independent residence and receive outpatient treatment at your leisure, and we do not provide "housing."

 Instead, with Project Transition, Members live in our locations and receive treatment at the same time.